proudgenius/CC-Toolset/README.md

 ## Blendshape Range Normalize

-This script maps the blendshape range of a selected onject between 0 and 1.
+This script maps the blendshape range of a selected object between 0 and 1.

 ## CC ARkit Blendshape Rename Script